schmidt1024/monero-ecosystem/README.md

 ![Monero Ecosystem Diagram](monero-ecosystem.jpg)

-This idea comes to me from mondetta.
+This idea comes to us from mondetta.
 So special thanks to him for bringing this up! 🙏🏻

 ## How to Contribute